jirotubuyaki/jirotubuyaki.github.io/README.md

 Development of Web Systems (LAMP)
 Development of UNIX systems (Perl)
 Development of FLASH
-Fisheries resource analysis software
+Fisheries Resource Analysis Software
 Development of Social Games
 Development of iPhone App
 Statistical Analysis
 Development of R package
 #### Exhibition
-* Exhibition of "Jikosenden-heki" Vol.11 2010 at Sizuoka stationb Fishs simulation program
+* Exhibition of "Jikosenden-heki" Vol.11 2010 at Sizuoka station Fishs simulation program

 #### Papers
 * Ashida, H., Okada, M., and Uosaki, K. 2010.
 Fork length at 95th percentile of cumulative length frequency as an indicator of maximum length for albacore Thunnus alalunga in the Pacific Ocean prior to 1965.
 ISC/11/ALBWG/19